learn-compsci/programming-in-C/content/index.md

 ---
-title: Notes for Discrete Math for Computer Science
+title: Notes for Programming in C
 ---

 > [!Warning] Note: